Masters of Social Work

 You must have earned a grade of “B” or better in each generalist course you are requesting a waiver for (3.0 on a 4.0 scale)

 The course must have been taken in the past five years

 Students who hold a BSW from a school other than Albany State University are asked to attach the syllabus for each course that a waiver credit is applied.
 In this way, the MSW Admissions Committee can determine if the course offered in the generalist year of the MSW program at Albany State University is comparable.
-Courses most frequently granted advanced waiver credit includes such generalist social work courses as Human Behavior and the Social Environment, Social Welfare Policies and Programs, Social Work Practice, Social Work Research, generalist-level field courses, and some electives.
+Courses most frequently granted advanced waiver credit include such generalist social work courses as Human Behavior and the Social Environment, Social Welfare Policies and Programs, Social Work Practice, Social Work Research, generalist-level field courses, and some electives.

 In accordance with CSWE EPAS 3.1.5, the MSW program does not grant social work course credit for life experience or previous work experience.
-Please visit our website to find more information about applying for Advance Standing (https://www.asurams.edu/academic-affairs/collegeofprofstudies/social-work/degrees/msw.php).
+Please visit our website to find more information about applying for Advanced Standing (https://www.asurams.edu/academic-affairs/collegeofprofstudies/social-work/degrees/msw.php).